 SNAP CSA shares are delivered once per week from the second week in June to the third week in October.
 First SNAP CSA distribution will occur June 20, 21, or 22 depending on delivery location and last distribution will be October 31, November 1, or November 2.
 Share locations and pick-up times are available here.

 How much is the SNAP CSA Share?

-The SNAP CSA share cost is $80 per month.
+The SNAP CSA share cost is $80 per month: $40 of SNAP benefits and $40 of rebates from the Healthy Incentives Program.
 Check out our SNAP CSA Shares page for more information about how we arrived at that price.

-Do I have to pay the full $80 monthly payment with SNAP Benefits?
+Do I have to pay the full $80 monthly payment with SNAP and HIP benefits?